adambonsu/selenium-ruby-net-read-timeout/README.md

 ## To do
+* Ask on stack overflow if there's a way to use an alternative to http when running locally
 * The default timeout is 60 seconds.
 One thing to try is to adjust the internal timeout to see if that fixes it (https://stackoverflow.com/questions/26354834/netreadtimeout-netreadtimeout-selenium-ruby)
 * Prove cannot be recreated when run out of process - Run the app server out-of-process (to exclude a Capybara threading issue)
 * Add the selenium driver desired capabilities Getting Net::ReadTimeout: visiting a website in Ruby Capybara Cucumber